icdsa/icdsa.github.io/src/style.md

 ### Headings

 The title of each document is represented as a level 2 heading in the finished page.
 The "top level" header of Markdown documents must be level 3 to align with this template.
-The heading of this section ("Headings") is as level 3 header.
+The heading of this section ("Headings") is a level 3 header.

 ```
 #### Level 4